Ignoring Web Sales Channels Can Limit Growth, Empower Competitors

 Operators tend to focus on what’s working and double the efforts around successful channels.
 This strategy of overweighting what already works has proven itself time and again and has become standard fodder among business school case studies.

-Half of the most successful startups during the last decade are simply companies who took complex off-line sales processes and moved them online.
-The collateral damage of these companies’ success are the incumbent firms in their spaces who were left tethered to shrinking sales channels and no major beachheads on the web.
+Half of the most successful startups during the last decade are simply companies that took complex offline sales processes and moved them online.
+The collateral damage of these companies’ success is the incumbent firms in their spaces, which were left tethered to shrinking sales channels and no major beachheads on the web.

-Businesses who have missed out on goosing sales via the web exist all over.
+Businesses that have missed out on growing sales via the web exist all over.
 We see many of them in our private equity clients’ portfolios.
 Plenty of these operations have legitimate reasons for ignoring web and mobile potentials.
 Among them:

 - The company has no inside knowledge of how to set up and run a web-based store for its product.
 As mentioned above, this may require a bespoke process, one that’s not easily solved by out-of-the-box solutions.
 But it is solvable.

 It’s a rare case when a company owner will exclaim, “This is too much growth,” yet that’s what she is saying implicitly by ignoring the potential of web sales.
-The sophistication of web-based points of sale and the depth of data and engagement that consumers are willing to go to on the web is often underestimated by those who aren’t spending their day to day in eCommerce.
+The sophistication of web-based points of sale and the depth of data and engagement that consumers are willing to go to on the web are often underestimated by those who aren’t spending their day-to-day in eCommerce.

 Solving this kind of problem isn’t simple, but it can be broken into three steps:

 - Hire the right person/people, preferably internally, to take on and tackle the problem.
-This process can start with consultants, but it should end with hires of people with the right experience.
+This process can start with consultants, but it should end with hiring people with the right experience.

 - Execution.
 Ramping up web sales can take months or years, but the payoffs can be extraordinary.
 Ensuring that there is a sufficient budget to execute is imperative.

-Companies who incessantly push potential customers toward human interactions starting at the top of the funnel can lose leads to competitors who have found better way to nurture leads electronically.
-Most potential buyers try to exhaust data inputs online before they’re willing to pick up the phone—and they’re more likely to call companies who gave them the best experience during the first part of their buying engagement.
+Companies who incessantly push potential customers toward human interactions starting at the top of the funnel can lose leads to competitors who have found better ways to nurture leads electronically.
+Most potential buyers try to exhaust data inputs online before they’re willing to pick up the phone, and they’re more likely to call companies who gave them the best experience during the first part of their buying engagement.

 ABOUT LIBERTY ADVISOR GROUP

-Liberty Advisor Group is a goal-oriented, client-focused and results-driven consulting firm.
-We are a lean, handpicked team of strategists, technologists and entrepreneurs – battle-tested experts with a steadfast, start-up attitude.
-Our team, with an average of 15+ years of experience, has delivered over $1 billion in operating income improvement and over 300 M&A deals for our clients.
-We collaborate, integrate and ideate in real-time with our clients to deliver situation-specific solutions that work.
+Liberty Advisor Group is a goal-oriented, client-focused, and results-driven consulting firm.
+We are a lean, handpicked team of strategists, technologists, and entrepreneurs – battle-tested experts with a steadfast, start-up attitude.
+Our team, with an average of 20+ years of experience, has delivered over $1 billion in operating income improvement and over 300 M&A deals for our clients.
+We collaborate, integrate, and ideate in real-time with our clients to deliver situation-specific solutions that work.
 Liberty Advisor Group has the experience to realize our clients’ highest ambitions.
 This year, Liberty has been named to the 2019 Best Places to Work in Chicago and to FORTUNE’s list of Best Workplaces in Consulting and Professional Services.